brettstack/halfstack-site/content/posts/2020-01-30--gracefully-handling-lambda-sqs-partial-batch-failures/index.md

 module.exports.handler = handler
 ```

+Having to do this for a single Lambda function might not be a big deal, but if you have multiple Lambda functions processing various SQS queues, you might want to start extracting that core logic somewhere else.

 ## Middy and the sqs-partial-batch-failure middleware

 Enter [Middy](http://npmjs.com/package/@middy/core), the popular middleware framework for Lambda, and the recently launched [sqs-partial-batch-failure middleware](https://www.npmjs.com/package/@middy/sqs-partial-batch-failure) that handles partial SQS batch failures for you.

-By returning a [`Promise.allSettled()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled) value from your handler, this middleware identifies if a partial batch failure occurred, deletes the successfully processed messages off the queue using [SQS.deleteMessageBatch](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#deleteMessageBatch-property), and throws an error to keep the failed messages on the queue.

-If the entire batch was successful, this middleware leaves the deleting of messages to the Lambda service, saving you compute time and 💵.
+Simply `npm install @middy/core @middy/sqs-partial-batch-failure` and integrate it like so:

 ```javascript
 // highlight-start